foligny/gulp-requirejs/README.md

 ```

 # Progress
-+ Till now, it just support single file optimize with `define` style, just execute `gulp example-basic`
++ Support single file optimize with `define` style, just execute `gulp example-basic` or
-  or `gulp example-sub` to see the effect. javascript files in sub-directory of baseUrl accepted.
+  `gulp example-sub` to see the effect. javascript files in sub-directory of baseUrl accepted.

++ Support multiple file optimize with `define` style, just execute `gulp example-multi`
+  to see the effect.
+You will get `dist/optimize-info.js`, `dist/optimize-sub.js`.

++ Support path config file optimize in the specific directory with `define` style, just
+  execute `gulp example-path` to see the effect.
+You will get `dist/optimize-path.js`.

++ Support path config file optimize outside the specific directory, just execute
+  `gulp example-path` to see the effect.
+You will get `dist/optimize-outside.js`.

++ Support file optimize with dependency on plugins, just execute `gulp example-plugin`
+  to see the effect.
+You will get `dist/optimize-plugin.js`.

++ Support file optimize recursively, just execute `gulp example-recursive` to see the
+  effect.
+You will get `dist/optimize-plugin.js`.

+# Annotation
-+ In the `example-basic`, you have three modules in the `baseUrl` directory as below:
+`example-basic`, you have modules in the `baseUrl` directory as below:

-lang.js
 ```javascript
 define([],function(){});
 ```